Is It Depression? – 6 Signs Therapists Look For

 Feeling restless usually goes hand-in-hand with anxiety.
 It’s almost as if you simply can’t relax for a minute.
 Or you feel guilty when you do.
 This restless feeling often irritates you and makes you edgy.

 Restlessness has a way of attaching itself to you like a leach and draining your energy.
 When wondering is it depression, do some introspection on how restless and irritated you actually feel.

-If you’re ready to take the next step in addressing your depression, please contact me.
+Rebecca Klasfeld is a licensed clinical social worker in Boca Raton, Florida.
+If you’re ready to take the next step in addressing your depression, you are invited to call at 561-441-9933 or fill out the contact form and click send.
 Together, we can strategize a plan to help you manage your depression and reclaim your life.